-To get more insights into the surface climate response we investigate the spatial patterns of the mean short-term (2 years) and long-term (20 years) response following the four large eruptions in Fig 3.
-The maps are shown show anomalies wrt 0-1850 CE for boreal winter (DJF) and summer (JJA), where the first two winters after the eruption correspond to year 1 and year 2.
+To get more insights into the surface climate response we investigate the spatial patterns of the short-term (2 years) and long-term (20 years) response following the four large eruptions in Fig 3.
+The maps are shown for boreal winter (DJF) and summer (JJA), where the first two winters after the eruption correspond to year 1 and year 2.

-For boreal winter, the short term response shows the most pronounced $\frac{2m - air - near - surface}{2m - air - near - surface}$ cooling over the Hudson Bay, Labrador Sea, Baffin Bay, and surrounding Western, Southern and Eastern Greenland.
-The sea level pressure (SLP) anomalies reveal increased pressure over high latitudes poleward of $40-50^{\circ}$ N, except for Greenland.
+For boreal winter, the short term response shows the most pronounced 2m air cooling over the Hudson Bay, Labrador Sea, Baffin Bay, and surrounding Western, Southern and Eastern Greenland.
+The sea level pressure (SLP) anomalies reveal increased pressure over high latitudes poleward of $40\text{-}50^\circ\text{N}$, except for Greenland.
 At the same time, decreased pressure is visible over the Northern Pacific indicating an eastward shift of the Aleutian low and corresponding wind changes.
-The 10 m wind shows anomalous westerly flow over the North Atlantic north of 50° N, which means increased westerly winds, and anomalous easterly flow, which means reduced westerly winds, south of $\sim 40^{\circ}$ N. The latitudes north of 40° N show a decrease in precipitation, except for a small area off the west-coast of Norway, whereas south of this latitude it increases.
-For evaporation there is a land-sea contrast, where south of 40° N there is a decrease over the oceans and an increase over land, and opposite for north of 40° N, with the largest increase in evaporation off the east-coast of Japan.
-The cloud cover fraction anomaly patterns follow those of precipitation and evaporation closely (not shown).
+The 10 m wind shows anomalous westerly flow over the North Atlantic north of 50°N , which means increased westerly winds, and anomalous easterly flow, which means reduced westerly winds, south of $\sim 40^\circ\text{N}$.
+The latitudes north of 40°N show a decrease in precipitation, except for a small area off the west-coast of Norway, whereas south of this latitude it increases.
+For evaporation there is a land-sea contrast, where south of 40°N there is a decrease over the oceans and an increase over land, and opposite for north of 40°N , with the largest increase in evaporation off the east-coast of Japan.
+The cloud cover fraction anomaly patterns

-The boreal summer pattern for 2-two years after the eruptions is very similar for 2m air temperature and precipitation.
+The boreal summer pattern for 2 years after the eruptions is very similar for 2m air temperature and precipitation.
 The 2m air temperature is decreased everywhere on the NH, but the cooling is strongest south of ~45°N over the continents (Fig. 3a), which corresponds to the maximum in AOD (Fig. 1).
 This separation between south and north of 45°N is also visible in the hydrology, where south of 45°N precipitation and evaporation over land increase while they decrease north of it.
-In addition, there is a land-sea contrast present for evaporation in summer, where the signal is opposite over the oceansummer, the sign of the evaporation anomalies over land and ocean is opposite.
+In addition, there is a land-sea contrast present for evaporation in summer, where the signal is opposite over the ocean.
 The SLP in summer is increased over the polar region and over the continents, except for some areas on the western side in North America and Southern Europe.
-Over the North Atlantic and the North Pacificthe SLP shows a decrease at the south side and an increase at the north side of the climatological high pressure systems, there is a decrease in SLP south of 45°N, with the opposite signal in the SLP anomalies north of this latitude, reflecting an atmospheric circulation separationat around 45N.
-The wind anomalies follow the SLP anomaly patterns, with anomalous westerly flow around the decreased low pressure over the Arctic and an anomalous cyclonic pattern around the decreased high pressure systems over the oceans.
+Over the North Atlantic and the North Pacific the SLP shows a decrease at the south side and an increase at the north side of the climatological high pressure systems reflecting an atmospheric circulation separation at around 45°N. The wind anomalies follow the SLP anomaly patterns, with anomalous westerly flow around the decreased low pressure over the Arctic and an anomalous cyclonic pattern around the decreased high pressure systems over the oceans.
 Wind anomalies above 0.5 m/s only appear over the oceans and coastal regions, not over the continents.